REAP: Automatic Curation of Coding Agent Benchmarks from Interactive Production Usage

 \textbf{Prompt Quality Filters}

-\paragraph{Solution Diff Leakage} We identified cases where prompts referenced the ``solution diff,'' the diff created as a result of the conversation.
-While solution diffs are hidden from the agent at evaluation time by backing out the change from the repository, an agent can still access a previous diff, if explicitly asked to.
-For example, prompts like ``address the CI failure on diff D123'' can lead the agents to query the version control system and retrieve the solution compromising evaluation integrity.
-To prevent agents from exploiting this reference, we remove any conversations that reference the solution diff in the developer's request.
+\paragraph{Solution Diff Leakage} We identified cases where prompts referenced the solution diff.
+While the solution diff's code changes are hidden from the agent by backing out the change from the repository, agents retain access to internal knowledge tools (e.g., version control APIs, diff metadata) that cannot be restricted without breaking normal functionality.
+If the prompt explicitly references the solution diff by identifier, the agent can retrieve it through these tools, compromising evaluation integrity.
+For example, prompts like ``address the CI failure on diff D123'' can lead the agent to query the version control system and retrieve the solution.
+To prevent this, we remove any conversations that reference the solution diff in the developer's request.

-\paragraph{Non-Testable Prompts.} We use an LLM-powered classifier to filter prompts based on whether they can be reliably evaluated with automated tests.
-We exclude tasks where test verification is infeasible (e.g., test generation, documentation-only changes, UI-only modifications) and retain testable tasks such as bug fixes, feature requests, and refactoring.
+\paragraph{Non-Testable Prompts.} We use an LLM-powered classifier to filter prompts based on whether they can be reliably evaluated with tests.
+The classifier is built on Claude Sonnet 4.5 and is invoked once per conversation on the first user message, truncated to 4000 characters; no diff or repository context is provided, since the goal is to judge testability from the developer's request alone.
+The classifier assigns one of seventeen task-type categories, partitioned a priori into a testable set (e.g., bug fix, feature request, refactoring) and an untestable set (e.g., documentation-only, code explanation, UI-only).
+A prompt is admitted only if the predicted category falls in the testable set.